 The vacuum’s height should be set to 'high' so that the rotating brush does not create excessive agitation on the rug.
 Too much agitation will damage the wool fibers which could lead to pilling.
 For the greatest suction, the vacuum bag or canister should be kept less than half full.
 The vacuum should be moved in a ‘V’ path instead of back and forth in straight lines.
 Alternating the direction of the vacuum’s path prevents the fibres from being crushed.
 Wool rugs can be turned upside down and the underside can be vacuumed as well.
 The more regularly you vacuum your wool rug, the quicker the shedding of loose fibres will subside.

 Dry foam cleaning products make an efficient and safe way to clean up stains on wool area rugs.
 These products don’t use much water, which means the rug will dry quickly without the risk of developing mildew.
-The label directions should be followed carefully and usually include working the foam into the rug fibers, allowing it to dry, and then vacuuming up the remaining residue.
+The label directions should be followed carefully and usually include working the foam into the rug fibres, allowing it to dry, and then vacuuming up the remaining residue.
 Water and vinegar can also be used to dab on stains as a natural cleaner.

-- Dry Powder cleaners – These can leave a residue that is virtually impossible to remove.
+- Dry Powder cleaners: These can leave a residue that is virtually impossible to remove.

-- Oxygen-based “Oxy” cleaners or hydrogen peroxide.
+- Oxygen-based “oxy” cleaners or hydrogen peroxide.

 - Alkaline cleaners.

-- Remove spills immediately.
+Remove spills immediately.
 If liquid is spilt blot with a clean white cloth by pressing around the spill.

-- Light vacuum using a high brush setting regularly, one or twice a week.
+Light vacuum using a high brush setting regularly, one or twice a week.
 Don’t allow dust and dirt to settle into the fibres.

-- Pile shedding is a normal characteristic of a textured rug and should settle after 6-12 months.
+Pile shedding is a normal characteristic of a textured rug and should settle after 6-12 months.
 The more you vacuum your rug to remove loose fibres, the quicker the shedding will subside.

-- Occasional professional rug cleaning is recommend to ensure the longevity of your rug.
 Do not dry clean a wool rug.